juliuswaldmann/parallax-react-js-demo/README.md

 # parallax-react-js-demo
-This Repository is the sourcecode of a demo for the [parallax-react-js](https://github.com/juliuswaldmann/parallax-react-js) package on npm
+This Repository is the sourcecode of a demo for the [parallax-react-js](https://github.com/juliuswaldmann/parallax-react-js) package on npm.
-This repository also hosts said demo using github pages.